Once you have formed your company with the Companies Registration Office, you will need to register your company for tax.

 A preliminary Corporation Tax must be paid in the month before the company’s year-end date.
 Larger companies are also required to make an additional preliminary tax payment 6 months into their accounting year.
 The balance of Corporation Tax must be paid when submitting the Corporation Tax return.

 In general, if your business supplies goods over €75,000 per year or services over €37,500, you are obliged to register for VAT.
-However, there are some businesses, who carry on exempt business activities, who cannot register for VAT such as taxis and crèches.
+However, there are some businesses, who are VAT exempt.
 A detailed list of products and services and their particular VAT rates can be found here.

 VAT can be complex for those with no experience of it.
 If you are running a restaurant, making purchases or supplies to other countries, are involved in e-commerce or are unsure about what VAT rate to charge, it may be best to seek professional advice.